-This handbook is designed to be a quick reference to important university regulations and as a guideline for information specific to the Department of Veterinary Pathology.
-This document contains many hyperlinks to obtain additional information.
-Please report errors, broken hyperlinks or suggested revisions to: elemir.simko@usask.ca or angela.turner@usask.ca
+This handbook is a quick reference to important university regulations and a source for information specific to the Department of Veterinary Pathology.
+The handbook contains many hyperlinks to additional information.
+Please report errors, broken hyperlinks or suggested revisions to: angela.turner@usask.ca